Univalent Enriched Categories and the Enriched Rezk Completion: The Bicategory of Enriched Categories

 \begin{defi} Let $\V$ be a monoidal category.
 We define the \conceptDef{displayed bicategory $\dEnrichCat{\V}$ of enrichments}{Bicategories.DisplayedBicats.Examples.EnrichedCats}{disp_bicat_of_enriched_cats} over $\UnivCat$ as follows. \begin{itemize} \item The displayed objects over a category $\C$ are $\V$-enrichments for $\C$; \item the displayed 1-cells over a functor $\F : \C_1 \onecell \C_2$ from $\Ec_1$ to $\Ec_2$ are $\V$-enrichments for $\F$ from $\C_1$ to $\C_2$; \item the displayed 2-cells over a natural transformation $\nt : \F_1 \twocell \F_2$ from $\Ef_1$ to $\Ef_2$ are proofs that $\nt$ is $\V$-enriched. \end{itemize} The \conceptDef{bicategory of enriched categories}{Bicategories.DisplayedBicats.Examples.EnrichedCats}{bicat_of_enriched_cats} is defined to be the total bicategory of $\dEnrichCat{\V}$, and we denote it by $\EnrichCat{\V}$.
 Its objects are \textbf{univalent $\V$-enriched categories}, and we call the 1-cells and 2-cells of $\EnrichCat{\V}$ \textbf{enriched functors} and \textbf{enriched transformations} respectively. \end{defi}

 Note that by construction a univalent $\V$-enriched category is the same as a univalent category together with a $\V$-enrichment.
+Objects in univalent $\V$-enriched categories are thus identified up to isomorphism in the underlying category.
 In addition, our univalence condition for $\V$-enriched categories has no local variant in contrast to univalence for bicategories \cite{bicatspaper}, since we only look at enrichments over monoidal 1-categories.

 To show that \cref{def:disp-bicat-enrichment} actually gives rise to a displayed bicategory, one also needs to construct enrichments for the identity and composition, and one needs to prove that the identity transformation is enriched and that enriched transformations are preserved under composition and whiskering.
 Details on this construction are left to the formalization.